dushmanta05/hashnode/cly6r87vo000108lebez9gq33.md

 ### **Limit the depth of the directory.**

-To limit the number of nested directories you want to include in the tree structure, you can specify the number preceded by the `-L` flag.
+To include a limited number of nested directories in the tree structure, specify the number with the `-L` flag.
 This will ignore folder files nested more deeply than the specified number:

 ```bash
 tree -L 2